4G - 5G wireless WiFi modems

 |Distance to a transmitter||1-30 meters||up to a few kilometres|

 |Transmitter||WiFi router owned by you||Tower owned by mobile network provider|

-Depending on the type of connection to the internet there are a few types of modems; fixed ADSL, Cable and mobile 3G or 4G.
-Again they call mobile 3G-4G network - just "wireless network“, which is true but not precise because a local WiFi network is wireless as well.
-So the router with a WiFi connection to a computer and mobile 3G-4G connection to the internet can be called a Mobile 3G-4G WiFi router.
-Mobile 3G-4G WiFi routers can be fixed and connected to the main power or movable and work on battery.
-The former ones Big Pond calls “Pocket WiFi Modems” because you can have them in your pocket.
-Optus calls Mobile 3G-4G WiFi routers “Mini WiFi Modem“.
-Regular WiFi routers can connect up to 255 WiFi devices, but Telstra´s mobile 3G-4G WiFi routers are limited to 5 and “Mini WiFi Modems“ supplied by Optus are limited to 10 or 32 simultaneous devices.
+Depending on the type of connection to the internet there are a few types of modems in Australia; DSL NBN (via phone line), HFC NBN (via coax cable) and mobile 4G - 5G.
+Again they call mobile 4G network - just "wireless network".
+So the router with a WiFi connection to a computer and mobile 4G connection to the internet can be called a Mobile 4G WiFi router.
+Mobile 4G WiFi routers can be fixed and connected to the main power or movable and work on battery.
+The battery ones BigPond called Pocket WiFi Modems.
+Optus calls Mobile 4G WiFi routers Mini WiFi Modem.
+Regular WiFi routers can connect up to 255 WiFi devices, but some Telstra and Optus mobile WiFi routers are limited to 10 - 20 simultaneous devices.